DDMAL/MIRAI/README.md

 In the example above, selecting the group "co-investigator" from the dropdown for __Project Group__ automatically will place the individual in that respective group on the website.
 Other details such as "link" and "institution" are not required, but they can be used to link to others' work and provide more context.

 Some tabs such as "Participants" and "Projects" only include editable Front Matter as their respective Markdown files contain little information other than names, affiliations, and links to external websites.
+There is no need for a body of content for those files.
 Otherwise, tabs like "Workshops" and "Blog" include Front Matter and Markdown editing for correctly filing and editing entire pages.